Émile Gilliéron: Early archaeological work

-In 1886 Gilliéron was hired to assist in the rescue excavation of Psychro Cave in eastern Crete, conducted under the Syllogos of Candia, a local archaeological society.
+In 1886, Gilliéron was hired to assist in the rescue excavation of Psychro Cave in eastern Crete, conducted under the Syllogos of Candia, a local archaeological society.
 Gilliéron made painted reconstructions of the bronze votive objects deposited in the cave, many of which were in damaged or fragmentary condition.
 In the same year, he was commissioned by the classical archaeologist Carl Robert to paint ancient sarcophagi for the latter's Corpus der Antiken Sarkophagreliefs ("Corpus of Ancient Sarcophagus Reliefs"); he contributed drawings to all four volumes of the corpus, which were published periodically until 1919.
-In 1888–1889 he worked with Paul Wolters at the Theban Kabeirion in Boeotia.
-Wolters, then the second secretary of the German Archaeological Institute and later a professor at the University of Munich and director of the Munich Glyptothek, remained a close friend and supporter for the rest of Gilliéron's life.
-For a report published in 1893 Gilliéron illustrated the pottery found by Valerios Stais during the excavation of the tumulus of the Athenians at Marathon in 1890–1891.
+From 1888 to 1889, he worked with Paul Wolters at the Theban Kabeirion in Boeotia.
+Wolters, then the second secretary of the German Archaeological Institute and later a professor at the Ludwig-Maximilians-Universität München and director of the Munich Glyptothek, remained a close friend and supporter for the rest of Gilliéron's life.
+For a report published in 1893, Gilliéron illustrated the pottery found by Valerios Stais during the excavation of the tumulus of the Athenians at Marathon from 1890 to 1891.
 Following the discovery of the painted metopes of the Temple of Apollo at Thermon in 1898, he produced a group of preliminary drawings published in 1903, followed by more complete watercolours of the mended fragments published in 1908, which were widely reproduced in handbooks on Greek art.
-His work as a draughtsman was not confined to antiquities: in 1880 he accompanied Spyridon Lambros to Mount Athos in order to make copies of the frescoes of the Byzantine painter Manuel Panselinos in the church of Protaton at Karyes, (Note: Lambros 1881; Dellaporta 2021.
-Twelve of Gilliéron's reproductions are preserved in the collection of the Byzantine and Christian Museum in Athens.) and at some point before 1885 he was hired by the Marquess of Bute to copy the poorly preserved Christian frescoes in the Parthenon and the church of the Megali Panagia in Athens, as well as other paintings at Mistra in Laconia.
+His work as a draughtsman was not confined to antiquities: in 1880, he accompanied Spyridon Lambros to Mount Athos in order to make copies of the frescoes of the Byzantine painter Manuel Panselinos in the church of Protaton at Karyes, (Note: Lambros 1881; Dellaporta 2021.
+Twelve of Gilliéron's reproductions are preserved in the collection of the Byzantine and Christian Museum in Athens.) and at some point before 1885, he was hired by the Marquess of Bute to copy the poorly preserved Christian frescoes in the Parthenon and the church of the Megali Panagia in Athens, as well as other paintings at Mistra in Laconia.